micheal-ndoh/MK_DOCS/README.md

 ## 🛠️ Local Setup

-To run the project locally and preview the documentation:
+There are two ways to run the project locally and preview the documentation:

+## Running it using mkdocs serve.

 1. **Clone the repository**:
     ```bash